 The Public Law Section is seeking entries for its annual Public Law Writing Competition.
 Historically, the competition has been open to law students.
 Now, lawyers who have been practicing for 8 years or less can submit entries.
-Three entries will be recognized, including a $2,000 cash prize for the winner.
-The author of the winning piece will be recognized at an awards reception sponsored by the Public Law Section, and their reasonable travel and hotel expenses to attend the reception will be included.
-Read bios of past winners here.
+Two entries will be recognized, including a $2,000 cash prize for the winner and a $500 cash prize for the runner up.
+The author of the winning piece will be recognized at an awards reception sponsored by the Public Law Section.
+Submissions will be accepted from February 1 to May 1, 2021.
+Please read below for more information.

 2020 PUBLIC WRITING COMPETITION WINNER